-America’s National Park Service turns 100 this year and there’s no better way to celebrate this milestone than by visiting one of its parks.
-No need to travel far to discover these gems of stewardship and conservation.
+No need to travel far to discover the gems of stewardship and conservation at our National Parks.
 Several of the over 400 parks and historic sites are practically in our backyard.

 Valley Forge National Historical Park is located just outside of Philadelphia and is a snap to reach without a car.
 A trinity of history buffs, bikers and hikers all peacefully co-exist within its expansive boundaries.
 If you’re a nature lover, the meandering woods, wildlife and rolling river are golden.
 If you’ve got kids, they’ll be having so much fun they won’t even realize how much history they’re absorbing.